granaderos/Songs-DB/README.md

 On your terminal, follow the below commands to get the project up and running.

-1. Clone the on your machine by running
+1. Clone the project on your machine by running
 ```
 git clone https://github.com/granaderos/Songs-DB.git
 ```